Forming a company – what is a statement of capital?

-The statement is designed to be a snapshot of the types of shares issued and also the rights that come with the different share types and the denomination and currency of those shares.
+The statement is designed to provide a snapshot of the types of shares issued, the rights associated with the different share types, and the denomination and currency of those shares.

 When must you complete a statement of capital?